- Research Training Programs

 - Three letters of recommendation from academic faculty or advisors

-- Begin the application with your personal information
+- Begin the application with your personal information.

 - You will then be prompted to select which “graduate” program you are applying to.
-Select “Biomedical Graduate Studies, Perelman School of Medicine” and scroll to the bottom of the list and you will see PREP listed.
-Select PREP and Term Summer 2021.
+Select “Biomedical Graduate Studies, Perelman School of Medicine”

 All PREP applicants are required to upload up-to-date unofficial transcripts from all institutions attended.
 Transcripts from completed programs should show proof of degree conferral.
 A final, official transcript showing conferral of degree will be required of all accepted students prior to matriculation.

-Letters of Recommendation: Three letters of recommendation are required.
+Three letters of recommendation are required.
 Try to obtain letters from academic faculty who know you personally and can comment on your academic abilities and your aptitude for research.